lsst-sitcom/sitcomtn-148/sections/baselineCharacterization.rst

   * Bias images
   * Dark images
-  * Flat pairs
+  * Flat pairs - flats taken at varying flux levels
-  * Stability flats
+  * Stability flats - flats taken at consistent flux levels
-  * Wavelength flats
+  * Wavelength flats - flats taken in different LEDs
-  * A persistence dataset
+  * A persistence dataset - a saturated flat, followed by several darks

 * PTCs (photon transfer curves): this acquisition sequence consists of a sequence of flat pairs taken at different flux levels.
 The flat acquisition sequence samples different flux levels at a higher density than the B protocol flat sequence, enabling a more precise estimate of flat pair metrics.